Moraxan/mighty-meals/README.md

 ## Features

-- Here we can add the features (at a later stage) that make our app unique.
+- At a later stage we can add the features that make our app unique.

 ## How to run: